thomas_de_montmorenci_florence_mary_m-p

 Ledgers for Maroon shows that Tom was employed as manager on 1 January 1866 just before his 18th birthday.
 He was paid an 'allowance' of £50 pa for his first year but his allowance for first 6 months in 1867 was halved to £25 pa.
 He was paid £80 pa from September 1867.13)

-The younger Thomas was adventurous and by July 1874, for a short period he left working on Maroon to become a miner in the harsh Palmer River goldfields.
-It is not for nothing that an account of life on the Palmer goldfields was entitled 'shattered dreams'.14) In the young Thomas' case, he contacted 'gulf fever' (typhoid or malaria) and nearly died.15) His brother Morres wrote in a letter that, after Thomas returned from the Palmer in ill-health, he remained on Maroon while Morres had to leave, presumably because the property could not support them both.
+The younger Tom was adventurous and by July 1874, for a short period he left working on Maroon to become a miner in the harsh Palmer River goldfields.
+It is not for nothing that an account of life on the Palmer goldfields was entitled 'shattered dreams'.14) Tom's dreams were also shattered as he contacted 'gulf fever' (typhoid or malaria) and nearly died.15) His brother Morres wrote in a letter that, after Thomas returned from the Palmer in ill-health, he remained on Maroon while Morres had to leave, presumably because the property could not support them both.

 Like his father, Thomas de M. M-P took advantage of the 1868 act which allowed people to 'select' land to farm.
 Angela Collyer24) lists his four selections around Maroon: